python-botogram/botogram/docs/api/bot.rst

       :param int chat: The ID of the chat which should receive the file
       :param str path: The path to the file
-      :param str caption The caption of the video
+      :param str caption: The caption of the file
       :param int reply_to: The ID of the :py:class:`~botogram.Message` this one is replying to
       :param object extra: An extra reply interface object to attach
       :param bool notify: If you want to trigger the client notification.